Quarterly Research

 Methodology

-Every MaxLife Realty market report follows the same discipline: macro data comes from publicly cited sources (Federal Reserve / FRED, Bureau of Labor Statistics, U.S. Census, and Central Florida regional economic releases), asset-class statistics are drawn from quarterly publications of major commercial brokerages (CBRE, JLL, Cushman & Wakefield, Colliers, Newmark, Marcus & Millichap), and notable transactions are pulled from public press coverage in outlets like the Orlando Business Journal, Connect CRE, Commercial Observer, Bisnow, and GlobeSt.
+Every MaxLife Commercial market report follows the same discipline: macro data comes from publicly cited sources (Federal Reserve / FRED, Bureau of Labor Statistics, U.S. Census, and Central Florida regional economic releases), asset-class statistics are drawn from quarterly publications of major commercial brokerages (CBRE, JLL, Cushman & Wakefield, Colliers, Newmark, Marcus & Millichap), and notable transactions are pulled from public press coverage in outlets like the Orlando Business Journal, Connect CRE, Commercial Observer, Bisnow, and GlobeSt.

 Each data point in each report is attached to a numbered source citation.
-Any commentary, cap rate range estimate, or submarket observation that reflects MaxLife Realty's own in-market practitioner view — rather than a published number — is labeled as such so you know which is which.
+Any commentary, cap rate range estimate, or submarket observation that reflects MaxLife Commercial's own in-market practitioner view — rather than a published number — is labeled as such so you know which is which.

 Reports are published within two to three weeks of quarter end, once enough sourced data is available.
 If you're looking for a specific submarket, asset class, or deeper historical quarter that isn't in the archive yet, send us a note and we'll prioritize it.